AndreaFavero71/timelapse/README.md

 <br /><br /><br />

-## Next steps
+## Next possible steps
 1. Automate the script start at Raspberry Pi booting.
-2. Add the manual focus parameter in the settings/script.
-3. Increase and improve feedback via the display (it's still quite under used).
+2. Increase and improve feedback via the display (it's still quite under used).
-4. I'm open for your suggestions.
+3. I'm open for your suggestions.
 <br /><br /><br />